manjotpahwa/stripe-assignment/README.md

 ### Build & Run the client app

-1. Build the frontend client app
-Run the following to install all dependencies needed.
+1. Build the frontend client app: Run the following to install all dependencies needed.

 ```
 npm install
 ```

-1. Run the client app
+1. Run the client app.

 ```
 npm start